talibando/dHue/readme.md

 ## Features
 - Turn lights off and on.
-- Modify brightness and color.
+- Modify brightness, saturation and color.
 - Detailed info about your Hue lights.

 ## How do I install this?